kubecost/docs/security.md

 * Security Groups are also used as an additional security measure to allow both Inbound/Outbound traffic between instances of the same category.

 ## Code security
-Application code is version controlled using Github.
+Application code is version controlled using GitHub.
 All code changes are tracked with full revision history and  are attributable to a specific individual.
 Code must be reviewed and accepted by a different engineer than the author of the change.
 Application and system security
 Each new server instance is updated with the latest security patches available before deployment.
 Logging and monitoring interfaces enabled and logs are stored in a centralized location.
 The Engineering team monitors for patches that address issues or vulnerabilities in production systems.
 Patches are staged in the Staging environment and monitored to ensure stability and compatibility.
 After they pass monitoring requirements, the patches are rolled out to Production.